 - A sad or depressed dog may avoid eye contact.
 They may tuck their tails, refuse to eat, and show disinterest.
 They may also isolate themselves.
 This can be due to changes in their environment, like a dog who is lost or without their family.
 It can also be due to illness.

-- A surprised dog may vocalize, be on high alert, have rigid posture, and a focused gaze.
+- A surprised dog may vocalize, be on high alert, and have a rigid posture, and a focused gaze.

 - Cats are much harder to discern their emotional state.
 Their expressions of their feelings are extremely variable and subtle.

 - Their tails can tell a lot.
-A high held tail can indicate that they are willing to socialize, while a low tail means keep your distance.
-A wagging tail can show that they are irritated, while a fluffed up tail can mean fear or that they are preparing to attack.
+A high-held tail can indicate that they are willing to socialize, while a low tail means keeping your distance.
+A wagging tail can show that they are irritated, while a fluffed-up tail can mean fear or that they are preparing to attack.

 - An angry cat may have its ears flattened or pinned back.

 - A kneading cat is often happy, content, and relaxed.

 - Purring can indicate happiness and contentment, but it also can mean your cat is painful or self-soothing.